Mntry/Pay/CREDIT.md

 <sup>2</sup> Include this field for swiped account information.<br />
 <sup>3</sup> Include this field for tokenized card information.<br />
 <sup>4</sup> Include these fields for encrypted account information.
+<sup>5</sup> Include this field for EMV QuickChip account information.

 <br />